csanyipal/ajqvue/docs/Release/readme.txt

         1.11 Minor Release to Mainly Highlight Updated QueryBuilder Plugin.
         1.15 Maintanence With Some Minor Fixes.
 Review/Testing Current Revisions of Supported Databases.
+        2.0	 Major Maintenance, Cleanup, and Consolidation of the Code Base Driven a DB_To_FileMemoryDB Plugin and SQLite Affinity.